-

 16:10

-Group Discussion: Building AI Capability Without Losing Momentum
+Fireside Chat: Building AI Capability Without Losing Momentum

 How can organisations create the capacity for AI upskilling while ensuring regular work and operational tasks continue uninterrupted?
 Join us to share your thoughts and experience on balancing training, workload, and business priorities, discussing approaches to integrate AI learning into day-to-day workflows effectively.